Hoodie (software)

-In computing, Hoodie is an open-source JavaScript package, that enables offline first, Front-end web development by providing a complete backend infrastructure.
+In computing, Hoodie is a software package, that enables offline-first, front-end web development by providing a complete backend infrastructure.
 It aims to allow developers to rapidly develop web applications using only front-end code by providing a backend based on Node.js and Apache CouchDB.
-It runs on many Unix-like systems as well as on Microsoft Windows.
+It runs on many Unix-like systems, and Microsoft Windows.
+It is written in JavaScript, and is free and open-source software released under an Apache License 2.0.